-Operational risk (OR) is the risk of loss resulting from inadequate or failed internal processes, people or systems, or from external events.
+Operational Risk (OR) is the risk of loss resulting from inadequate or failed internal processes, people or systems, or from external events.
 The operational risk management policy documents the Bank's approach towards management of operational risk and defines the roles and responsibilities of the various stakeholders within the Bank.
 The policy also comprises the detailed framework for operational risk loss data collection, risk and control self-assessment and key risk indicator framework.

 Based on the above policy the Bank has initiated several measures to manage operational risk.
-The Bank has put in place a hierarchical structure to effectively manage operational risk through the formation of several internal committees viz., Operational Risk Management Committee, Product Management Committee, Change Management Committee, Outsourcing Committee, Software Evaluation Committee and IT Security Committee.
-The functioning of these committees has stabilised.
+The Bank has put in place a hierarchical structure to effectively manage operational risk through the formation of several internal committees viz., Operational Risk Management Committee, Product Management Committee, Change Management Committee, Outsourcing Committee, Business Continuity Management Committee (BCMC), and IT Security Committee.